Experience craft beer culture interwoven with natural beauty, agricultural splendour and some of BC’s most spectacular

 The sheltered stretch of coastline north of Nanaimo is home to some of the province’s most spectacular beaches.
 When the tide is out at Parksville’s Rathtrevor Beach, the ocean recedes almost a kilometre (half a mile), revealing clean sand and fascinating tidal pools that teem with marine life.
 As the tide rolls in over sun-warmed sand, the shallow water is perfect for swimming and splashing.
 When it’s time to dry off, visit Parksville’s own craft brewery, Mount Arrowsmith Brewing, or drop by Love Shack Libations in friendly, laidback Qualicum Beach.

-An hour north is the Comox Valley, an agricultural paradise with several breweries that cater to their local crowds, including Gladstone Brewing in Courtenay, Land & Sea Brewing in Comox, and Cumberland Brewing in historic Cumberland.
+An hour north is the Comox Valley, an agricultural paradise with several breweries that cater to their local crowds, including Ace Brewing and Gladstone Brewing in Courtenay, Land & Sea Brewing and New Tradition Brewing in Comox, and Cumberland Brewing in the historic coal mining town of the same name.
 Throughout the region, visitors will find farmers’ markets, restaurants that celebrate farm (or tide) to table, plus numerous distilleries and wineries that will keep your stomach happy while you explore.

 Mount Washington Alpine Resort is a short drive from Courtenay-Comox, as is Miracle Beach Provincial Park.
 Nearby is Strathcona Provincial Park, BC’s oldest park dating back to 1911 and one of its largest.